New to the site?

 Contact: Michael Schuttenberg

-The Arnold Arboretum's famed lilac collection is projected to be in peak bloom on Lilac Sunday--Mothers' Day (all moms are welcome!).
-Michael will lead a walk to the arboretum along most of the Emerald Necklace, with several new features this year:
+The Arnold Arboretum's famed lilac collection is projected to be in peak bloom on this weekend, and Michael will lead a walk to the Arboretum along the Emerald Necklace...SATURDAY this year to avoid the crowds and get better weather (one hopes).

-Meet at the NEW Hostelling International Boston Hostel at 19 Stuart Street, Boston (Chinatown/Theatre District area; it's located next to Jacob Wirth's Restaurant, directly across street from Tufts Medical Center) at 10:00 a.m Sunday morning.
+Meet at the Hostelling International Boston Hostel at 19 Stuart Street, Boston (Chinatown/Theatre District area; it's located next to Jacob Wirth's Restaurant, directly across street from Tufts Medical Center) at 09:30 a.m SATURDAY morning.
 Meet inside the spacious reception/lounge area; beverages and snacks available for purchase.

-Starting at the hostel, the full route will be about 6 miles, following Boston's famous and historic Emerald Necklace--this year including the Commonwealth Mall with its interesting statuary-- to the Arboretum where we will spend time viewing and smelling the lilacs, bonsai collection, and a few other lovely spots.
+Starting at the hostel, the full route will be about 6 miles, following Boston's famous and historic Emerald Necklace--including the Commonwealth Mall with its interesting statuary-- to the Arboretum where we will spend time viewing and smelling the lilacs, bonsai collection, and a few other lovely spots.
 There may also be musical performances the group might enjoy on this special day.
-After the arboretum, walkers are free to stay longer, leave, or join those of us who may head to a local restaurant nearby for some nourishment.
+After the arboretum, walkers are free to stay longer, leave, or join those who may head to a local restaurant nearby for some nourishment.

 For more information: